The American Board of Dermatology – Background and Overview

 As a graduating resident taking and passing the ABD certifying examination, when do I enter MOC and when should I start completing the component requirements?

 Upon passing the certifying examination, new diplomtes are automatically enrolled in the MOC program.
 Your MOC period begins on January 1 after the July certifying examination.
 Participation in MOC components prior to the onset of the MOC period is not discouraged, but diplomates are not currently eligible to count MOC credit for their activities until their MOC period commences.
-In your first year, you must attest by January 31 that you have a full, valid and unrestricted medical license.
+In your first year, you must attest by December 31 that you have a full, valid and unrestricted medical license.
 By December 31 you must attest to completing at least 25 CME credits and pay the $150 Annual Fee.
-In subsequent years, you must attest to 25 CME credits every year, complete one patient safety self-assessment exercise, complete three (3) self-assessment exercises over the 10 year cycle, and complete one portion (measure baseline, intervene to improve, and remeasure results) of Component 4 twice in the 10 years.
+In subsequent years, you must attest to 25 CME credits every year, complete three (3) self-assessment exercises over the 10 year cycle, and complete one portion (measure baseline, intervene to improve, and remeasure results) of Component 4 twice in the 10 years.
 For more details see MOC FAQ: What are the requirements for participating in MOC?.

 I am doing a fellowship following my dermatology residency.
 When does MOC start for me?